Need some fun indoor activities for your Washington D.C. itinerary?

 The International Spy Museum is one of the most fun museums in Washington D.C.
 Take on a spy persona and wend your way through exhibits without blowing your cover.
 The James Bond exhibit featuring the car from the movie Goldfinger is especially exciting.
 Click the button to read all our tips for this museum.

-The International Spy Museum is located at 800 F Street, NW.
+The International Spy Museum is located at 700 L’Enfant Plaza SW.
 Paid admission.
 Included on Go Washington D.C.
 Card.

 National Museum of Natural History